Microservices Best Practices For Leaders and Coders

 Microservices Best Practice #11: Use A Centralized Logging And Monitoring System

 Keeping track of numerous services and their interconnections is difficult yet necessary in a complex microservices architecture.
 Here is when a central logging and monitoring system is useful.
-Teams may see in real-time the performance and health of their entire system by combining the logs and analytics from all microservices into a single platform.
-Early defect identification, prompt problem-solving, and proactive capacity planning are all made possible by this practice.
-It also makes it easier to audit, comply with regulations, and debug, ensuring that every microservice performs at its best and adds to the application’s overall dependability and stability.
+Teams may see the performance and health of their entire system in real time by combining the logs and analytics from all microservices into a single platform.

 A centralized logging and monitoring solution essentially serves as the active guard of your microservices ecosystem, allowing you to maintain a high level of observability and provide great user experiences.